Southwest National Parks: A Road Trip of Canyons, Arches, & Hoodoos

 Campground: Natural Bridges

 You can easily just drive through this park and take it in from the lookouts, especially if the weather is too hot.
-We were literally running on fumes when we drove into this National Park (there’s no gas stations after you leave Blanding heading west) so we didn’t stop to hike or camp here (26-foot maximum length vehicle for the campground), but I wish we had.
+We were literally running on fumes when we drove into this National Park (there are no gas stations after you leave Blanding heading west) so we didn’t stop to hike or camp here (26-foot maximum length vehicle for the campground), but I wish we had.
 It is another smaller park, but the canyon floors are lush green and the rock bridges are beautiful.

 If you missed Lake Powell on the way up or didn’t get your fill of wakeboarding, Bullfrog Marina in Lake Powell is only a 60-mile detour from here and there are camping options there as well.